jdi-docs/jdi-light/source/includes/_tutorial.md

 }
 ```
 Now we can write more complex typical test: login on Page.<br/>
-Every test should end with an assertion so let’s add it in our test. </br><br/><br/>
+Every test should end with an assertion so let’s add it in our test. </br>
 Code like this is easy to write but! it will be hard to maintain while the number of tests grows and used in tests elements should be reused.
-For example, if we have element $(“.menu-about a”) in 10+ tests and locator is changed, we must go through all the tests and correct locator...
+For example, if we have element $(“.menu-about a”) in 10+ tests and locator is changed, we must go through all the tests and correct locator...</br>
 Page Objects will help us.

 ### Page Objects